westim/ConcentrationGame/README.md

 This repository exists for several purposes:

 1. Track my personal progression
-1. Provide a decent reference solution to the assignments
+1. Provide another reference solution to the assignments

-While these solutions generally seek to fufill the assignments as efficiently and clearly as possible, some additional langage features were leveraged where appropriate for the sake of additional learning and cleanliness.
-Also, since these assignments are not officially graded, I cannot guarantee that these solutions fulfill all requirements & bonuses prescribed by the assignment documents.
+These assignments are not officially graded or reviewed.
+While all core requirements are met for each assignment, not all bonus tasks are complete.
+Furthermore, some additional features outside the specification are implemented for learning purposes.

 ## Concentration Game